ImrulKayes/BlogsterCrawler/README.md

 # BlogsterCrawler
-A python based multthreaded web crawler to crawl user profiles from Blogster
+A python based multthreaded web crawler to crawl user profiles from Blogster.com